 NOTE: Before trying to remove snow from your roof, consider that clearing a roof can be a hazardous chore.
-Think before you decide to go on the roof with a shovel in hand to attempt doing it yourself.
+Think before you decide to go on the roof with a shovel in hand to attempt to do it yourself.
 Most experts don’t support the idea of people climbing onto their roofs to remove the buildup, as the weight of a person may be just enough to trigger the roof to collapse.
 Additionally, taking the wrong step can easily send you sliding down your roof, putting your life in danger.

 DE-ICING CABLES (Photo Courtesy of Easy Heat, Inc.)

 The best way to handle an Ice Dam is to prevent it before it occurs by using De-Icing Cables.
 De-Icing Cables heat the roof edge and keep it free of ice.
 Installation of the cables should be done prior to winter.
 De-Icing Cables are attached to the edge of the roof where ice tends to build up.
-Since the cables need an exterior outlet for electricity, we recommend using a license electrician to, not only do the installation, but to suggest the best product for the application.
+Since the cables need an exterior outlet for electricity, we recommend using a licensed electrician to, not only do the installation but to suggest the best product for the application.

 The only downsides are 1) the cost of electricity (which is small for a standard cable used intermittently), and 2) the routing of draining water away so it doesn’t freeze and build up at the end of the downspout.
 All freeze protection products can be controlled using a variety of thermostats, controllers, sensors, and control panels.

-For more information regarding ice dams, roof snow, as well as frozen pipes, icy driveways, and walkways, contact:
+For more information regarding ice dams, roof snow, as well as frozen pipes, icy driveways, and walkways contact: